Klienshey22/klienshey22/Readme.md

 ## Screenshots

 - AD Domain Structure
+-
 - GPO Editor Screenshot
 - PC joined to domain
-- Result of denied USB access
+- Result of denied access to Shutdown, restart or Sleep

 ---